-SLD (speed, level and direction)
+SLD (speed, level and direction) changes should be used to enhance start and finish position

 PE: Netball

 Section 1: Key Vocabulary Tier 3 vocabulary Definition Footwork The landing foot of a player can move until they have passed the ball.
 Pivot Turning on the ball of the foot when holding the ball to face a different direction.
 Marking Standing in front of another player - preventing them from moving or receiving the ball.
 Dodging A method used to move away from a defender.
 Passing Sending the ball to another player.
 Signalling Pointing or indicating to other players to give them useful information.
 Centre pass Method used to start a game or to restart the game after a goal is scored.
 Free pass Method of restarting the game after a foul has been committed.